dakdo/groupgate/README.md

 1. Currently changes may only be viewed on page refresh
 2. User signup is currently broken
 3. Only group owners can update groups
-4. The API is served on localhost:8000
+4. The API is served on localhost:8000 - Info on it can be found in the README in the backend directory

 Features available: